-In this guide we’ll show you how to sign up and enroll in the Android P beta program right now.
-Letting you try Google’s latest version of Android months in advance.
-In a surprise turn of events, Google just opened the Android P beta for multiple smartphones, not just the Google Pixel or Pixel 2.
+In this guide we’ll show you how to sign up or join the Android P beta program right now.
+Letting you try Google’s latest version 9.0 of Android months in advance.
+Whether you want to install it on the Pixel or Pixel 2, or manually flash Android P to one of the other 10 supported devices.

-You can try the Android P beta (developer preview 2) starting May 8th on the Google Pixel, Pixel XL, Pixel 2 and Pixel 2 XL.
-Additionally, phones from Nokia, Essential, OnePlus, Xiaomi, Sony, Vivo, and Oppo all get access today.
+The beta program opened back in May, but now you can try the Android P Developer Preview 3 (beta 2) which is Google’s latest release.
+Supported devices include the Pixel, Pixel XL, Pixel 2 and Pixel 2 XL.
+Additionally, phones from Nokia, Essential, OnePlus, Xiaomi, Sony, Vivo, and Oppo all have access.
 In total, 11 devices can try Android P right now.

-If you have the Essential PH-1, a OnePlus 6, a Google Pixel, or one of the many new supported devices, you can try Android P preview 2 right now.
-Simply follow the link and our step-by-step instructions below.
+If you have the Essential PH-1, a OnePlus 6, a Google Pixel, or one of the many new supported devices, you can try the Android P Preview 2 and beta, or the 3rd version released on June 6th.
+Simply follow the links and our step-by-step instructions below.

 Android P Beta Supported Devices